ian727/congo-airfields/map.md

 Dark green: Active airport with regular flights
 Light green: Active airport
 Yellow: Intermittent airport (infrequent maintenance or can easily be put back in operation)
-Orange: Abandoned aiport (no maintenance in years, largely overgrown)
+Orange: Abandoned airport (no maintenance in years, largely overgrown)
 Red: Airport area redeveloped

 **Airfields not verified on satellite imagery**